Monro of Fyrish: Dr Edward Thomas Monro

 Born November 1789 to Dr Thomas Monro and Hannah Woodcock.
 Educated at Harrow and Oriel College, Oxford, graduating as Doctor of Medicine in 1814.
 Joined the Royal College of Physicians in 1816 and was Censor three times.
 He delivered the Harveian Oration in 1834 and was an Elect in 1842.
 From 1845 to 1846 he was Treasurer of the Royal College of Physicians.

 On his father's resignation in 1816 he was appointed as Principal Physician of Bethlem Hospital, the fourth of his family in direct line to hold that position.
+He also inherited the family's private asylum, Brooke House.

 Dr Monro was noted for having attended approximately 400 commissions and trials in lunacy.
 On only two occasions did his evidence differ from the verdict, and in those cases the decisions were later set aside.
-His evidence was apparently remarkable for its clearness and force., making him a favourite of lawyers.
+His evidence was apparently remarkable for its clearness and force, making him a favourite of lawyers.

 Dr Edward Thomas Monro died 25 January 1856.
 He married on 14 April 1814, Sarah, the daughter of Samuel Compton Cox, a Master in Chancery and Treasurer of the Foundling Hospital.
 Their children included: